aerogear/graphback/docs/database-schema-migrations.md

 ### Migrations in Production

-`migrateProduction` can be used to perform migrations in a controlled/production environment.
+`migrateDBUsingSchema` can be used to perform migrations in a controlled/production environment.

 Options: